 b) Where will you work?

 When a lot of employers think of remote work, they either imagine an employee who stays in bed all day or an employee who goes surfing during work hours.
-This mental image feeds into an impression that remote workers do the bare minimum amount of work and prioritize their own enjoyment over their responsibilities.
+This mental image feeds into the impression that remote workers do the bare minimum amount of work and prioritize their own enjoyment over their responsibilities.

 A good way to combat this negative perception is to share details with your boss about your workspace.
 Show them pictures of your home office, your desk, and the equipment you plan to use.
 Basically, give them no reason to think you’ll be less efficient while working remotely.